m-pergamenshik/fruit-basket/README.md

 Testing
 * unit tests are available only for methods with the biggest cyclomatic complexy
 * functional tests are based on sending HTTP requests both properly formed and malformed in all sorts of ways and ensuring proper response.

+P.S.
+This HTTP server is based on blocking IO.
+Yes, I know that ideally we should use NIO or Netty.
+Maybe in the next project :)